nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 Once the above is finished, you can install `evil-mode` with `M-x package-install <RET> evil <RET>`.
 The compilation log that pops up at the bottom of the screen can be killed with `C-x 4 0`.
 That runs the function `kill-buffer-and-window`, which you can also call interactively at the `M-x` prompt.
 More on that later.

 After that, Evil will be installed into the `~/.emacs.d` directory.
 To enable it, type `M-x evil-mode`.
-Now all your Vim bindings work, as long as you're in the same file.
+Now all your Vim bindings work, as long as you don't kill Emacs.

 You probably want to enable Evil more permanently.
 Add the following to the bottom of your `~/.emacs.d/init.el` file: